The CMA Certification: Everything Accountants Need to Know

 - Technology and analytics

-Part 2 focuses on Strategic Financial Management and includes:
+Part 2: Strategic Financial Management

 - Financial statement analysis